AhmedAbdulWahid-Data/Amazon-Performance-Dashboard/README.md

   - 💼 **Diverging Bar Chart**: Profit vs Order by Item
   - 📊 **Line Chart**: Total Revenue and Shipping Days

-## 📂 Data
-The dataset includes Amazon's sales data, order priorities, shipping details, and cost metrics.
-All data is either fictitious or sanitized for demonstration purposes.

 ## 🛠️ Technologies Used
 - **Dashboard Creation**: Tableau 🖥️